fossasia/badgeyay/README.md

 ### Input

-- The input is a set of csv files in the same folder.
+- The input is a set of csv files in the same folder, UTF-8.
 - The csv file is named after the badge type to take.
   Example: `vip.png.csv` uses the picture `vip.png`.
 - The csv has the following three columns